 When a topic lends itself – we use learning walls for the parents to write on what their child enjoys, or knows about the next topic, so that they are directly involved in what we will be teaching the children.

-We also use ‘wow’ cards in Upper Foundation, which celebrate things the children have done out of school.
+We also use ‘wow’ cards in Early Years 2, which celebrate things the children have done out of school.
 These are laminated and displayed to be celebrated.
-Lower Foundation use the ‘I can’ tree in a similar way .
+Early Years 1 use the ‘I can’ tree in a similar way .

-We have two parents evenings during the year in both Upper and Lower Foundation, and offer an open door policy for parents to come in at any time to discuss issues which may arise
+We have two parents evenings during the year in both Early Years 1 and 2, and offer an open door policy for parents to come in at any time to discuss issues which may arise

 Parents are welcomed into our unit to work and play with the children, and we now have a bank of parents who come in regularly and help.
 (DBS checked)

 Welcome to Early Years 1